Tfindelkind/DCI/README.md

 # DCI
-Deploy Cloud Image - bash scripts which deploys cloud images to a Nutanix cluster based on recipes
+Deploy Cloud Image - bash script which deploys cloud images to a Nutanix cluster based on recipes

 It makes use of recipes which are pre-defined.
 The recipes are simple text files residing in /recipes folder MAKE sure you edit the config file with your seetings IP/DNS/USER/PASSWORD...